 Salisbury Steak is an American dish made from ground beef, onion and breadcrumbs, formed into patties and cooked in a brown gravy.
 Mushrooms are traditionally added in as well.

-You are right my friend!
-Salisbury Steak is actually a version of Hamburger Steak (technically Hamburg Steak as the German’s would say).
-Although Salisbury Steak differs from Hamburger Steak in that it allows for other filling and flavorful ingredients (very similar to meatloaf) whereas Hamburger Steak is just meat and seasonings.
+Salisbury Steak is a version of Hamburger Steak (technically Hamburg Steak, as the Germans would say).
+Salisbury Steak differs from Hamburger Steak by incorporating other fillings and ingredients (much like meatloaf), whereas Hamburger Steak is just meat and seasonings.

-Now because Salisbury Steak can be mixed with all sorts of other ingredients I made sure that the ones I included added to the flavor while also making sure these babies stay moist.
-So here’s everything you’ll need to make the steaks:
+Since Salisbury Steak can incorporate many ingredients, I included ones that add flavor while ensuring these babies stay moist.
+Here’s everything you’ll need to make the steaks:

-- Onion – to add some subtle onion flavor.
-Don’t worry if you don’t like onions, you’ll barely notice them in there.
+- Onion – adds some subtle onion flavor.
+Don’t worry if you don’t like onions; you’ll barely notice them.

-- Eggs – this is to help bind all of the ingredients together.
+- Eggs – bind all the ingredients together.

-- Garlic and Herb Breadcrumbs – you can also use plain breadcrumbs here and add garlic powder and Italian seasoning to it to get the same kind of flavor.
+- Garlic and Herb Breadcrumbs – you can achieve a similar flavor by using plain breadcrumbs with added garlic powder and Italian seasoning.

-- Worcestershire Sauce – for its savory flavor and for moisture.
+- Worcestershire Sauce – adds savory flavor and moisture.

-- Whole Milk – mainly used to keep the salisbury steaks tender, but also adds more moisture.
-Yes, you can use any kind of milk.
+- Whole Milk – keeps the Salisbury steaks tender and adds moisture.
+You can use any kind of milk.

-- Salt and Pepper – seasoning, while you go, is so important for flavor so don’t skip out on these two.
+- Salt and Pepper – seasoning while you go is essential for flavor, so don’t skip out on these two.

-- Olive Oil – this is to cook the onions and steaks.
+- Olive Oil – to cook the onions and steaks.

 - Butter – to add flavor and to saute the mushrooms.

-- All-Purpose Flour – this is to thicken the gravy.
+- All-Purpose Flour – thickens the gravy.
+Cornstarch is a good substitute.

-- Beef Consomme – this is basically clarified beef broth that is concentrated in flavor!
-It’s one of my favorite ingredients ever.
+- Beef Consomme – basically clarified beef broth with concentrated flavor!
+It’s one of my favorite ingredients.

-- Beef Broth – also containing beef flavor but is thinner than the consomme.
+- Beef Broth – also contains beef flavor but is thinner than the consomme.

 - Dijon Mustard – gives a teeny tiny kick to the gravy.